Theodore-Utomo/swift-ios-quizzes/README.md

 Once the server is running you can make API calls at the address it shows An example API call is using fetch to request data at http://127.0.0.1:8000/quizzes to retrieve quizzes.
 This is mock data for now.
 Not integrated with database.

+#NEW UPDATES
+The user login is connected to Theo's personal Google Cloud Firebase account.
+The SECRET_KEY and GOOGLE_APPLICATION_CREDENTIALS are stored in an .env file.